denten-books/plain-text/0-intro.md

 almost a decade of teaching critical computing in the humanities, I routinely encountered otherwise informed people who nevertheless felt hopelessly estranged from the tools of their everyday intellectual activity.
-I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that basic alienation.
+I suspect that much of the metaphysical angst directed against digital culture in general is really a symptom of that basic alienation.
 Contemporary knowledge workers stare into rectangular black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

 Connecting theories of meaning--making to the practices of meaning--making offers a way out of the bad faith conundrum.
 Bad faith identifies a